 Choosing a music stand is one of the most overlooked but most important things done in the early stages of playing a musical instrument.
 Many people just settle for whatever stand they first see either in a music store, or the very first one they see online thinking that they are all the same, instead of trying to find the best music stand.
 Even worse, some players go weeks/months/years without having a music stand and resort to propping music up on a couch, chair, or whatever they can find.
 Any of these can wreak havoc on a musician’s posture – which in turn keeps them from being the most comfortable while playing and keeps them from playing their best.
-Never fear though as we’ll tell you about the best music stands you can find on Amazon!
+Never fear though as we’ll tell you about the best music stands you can find!

-Best Portable Music Stand
+Best Music Stand

 This foldable music stand is easily collapsible into a bag (included with purchase), is light, and can be set up to 5 feet and 9 inches tall – significantly taller than most foldable music stands on the market, which is great for a taller player or someone who is growing.
 It is easy to set up, easy to use, and has gotten entirely favorable reviews from users on Amazon.
 No wonder this is the best music stand for traveling.